QuentinRa/blog.quentinra.dev/maths/graph/coloring/vertex.md

 ## Contraction

-In French it's called ``Algorithme Reliement-contraction``.
+In French, it's called `Algorithme Reliement-contraction`.
 We are either

-* contracting two vertex
+* contracting two vertices
-* linking two vertex with an edge
+* linking two vertices with an edge

 Your goal is to get a clique.
 This algorithm is evaluated as $2^z$ graph to make, with $z$ the number of edges missing for the graph to be complete.

 Algorithm

-* until all of our subgraph are complete
+* until every subgraph is complete
-* create 2 subgraph
+* create 2 subgraphs
-    * one contracting two vertex
+    * one contracting two vertices
-    * one linking two vertex
+    * one linking two vertices

-Once you are done, all the graph at the end should be complete graphs.
-The degree of the smallest clique is the chromatic number.
+Once you are done, the degree of the smallest clique is the chromatic number.
 Note that the vertex in the smallest clique that are contracted together will have the same color.

 <hr class="sr">